Aarshhh/Image_Captioning/README.md

 # Image_Captioning
-Buliding a sequence-to-sequence encoder-decoder model using CNN and LSTM for generating image promplts for a given input image.
+Buliding a sequence-to-sequence encoder-decoder model using CNN and LSTM for generating image prompts for a given input image.